Ray-Gill/linux_java_dev_env/README.md

 ## Run the Vagrant
     vagrant up
 Restart the machine after initial "vagrant up" is completed to have the GUI load

-Note: If there is an issue with "vagrant up" (ex. an application did not download successful) run:
+Note: If there is an issue with "vagrant up" (ex. an application did not download successful)

+run:

 	vagrant provision

 # Info

 User: vagrant
 Password: vagrant

 sudo password: vagrant

 Root User: root
 Root Password: vagrant

 # Troubleshooting
-Issue: Failure during one of the stages of installing / updating software
+**Issue:** Failure during one of the stages of installing / updating software

-Resolution:
+**Resolution:**

     vagrant provision

-Note: need to have VM running via "vagrant up" before trying a "vagrant provision"
+Note: need to have VM running via

+    vagrant up
+before trying

+    vagrant provision

+**Issue:** Could not find shared files, ie. "share" directory from the Host to the Client (VM)
+**Resolution:**

+    vagrant halt
+	vagrant up

 # Changing Linux Distribution
 Currently the provisining supports CentOS.

-*Coming soon Ubuntu support.*

-If you need Ubuntu look for: ## OS SPECIFIC: change this for different distro There are 6 places that would need refactoring:
+If you need another Linux Distro then look for: ## OS SPECIFIC: change this for different distro
+There are 6 places forsure that would need refactoring:
 * OS (Vagrantfile: config.vm.box)
 * ansible (provision.sh)
 * unzip (startup role)